ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

 Agreement include:

- * By using the Wynton HPC environment, you agree to abide by the statement of its [Purpose, Principles and Governance].
+ * By using the Wynton HPC environment, you agree to abide by the statement of its [Purpose, Principles and Governance] as well as well as the <a href=https://it.ucsf.edu/standard-guideline/ucsf-650-16-addendum-b-ucsf-minimum-security-standards-electronic-information >UCSF Minimum Security Standards</a>.

  * Users who wish to access protected data such as Protected Health Information (PHI) are required to log into node(s) that implement